flutter/website/src/content/platform-integration/web/renderers.md

 To take advantage of multiple threads, the web server must meet the [SharedArrayBuffer security requirements][].
 In this mode,
-Flutter will use a dedicated [web worker][] to offload part of the rendering workload to a separate thread, taking advantage of multiple CPU cores.
+Flutter uses a dedicated [web worker][] to offload part of the rendering workload to a separate thread, taking advantage of multiple CPU cores.
 If the browser does not meet these requirements,